What’s up guys, it Anthony here, also known as DJ Tony G.

 I started out the day by waking everybody up by blasting music until the zombies arose.
-Some people liked the wakeup and others not so much hahah.
-Next we had oceanography and a study hall after class to grind out our papers and presentations.
-After that we had lunch made by Adelaide, Mady, and Greg followed by the challenge course.
+Some people liked the wakeup, and others not so much, haha.
+Next, we had oceanography and a study hall after class to grind out our papers and presentations.
+After that, we had lunch made by Adelaide, Mady, and Greg, followed by the challenge course.

-After that was done the next clue said “The opposite of a leeward bay would be a ?… Look for staff here”.
-We started on our journey and met a 10 year old boy named Jaheam and he showed us the way to the beach.
-He also pointed out his brother and dads goat.
-The baby goat was so cute.
-As we made our way to the next spot we said hi to everyone that we saw and saw some of the dopest views.
-As we ran down the beach to Leoni’s station, we had to all stand on a towel and flip it over without touching the ground.
-Next clue was “We drop it and we weigh, but without it we float away” so we thought the anchor so we swam all the way back to the boat about 2-3 football fields and had to free dive to get the last clue.
+After that was done, the next clue said, “The opposite of a leeward bay would be a ?… Look for staff here.”
+We started on our journey and met a 10-year-old boy named Jaheam, and he showed us the way to the beach.
+He also pointed out his brother and dad’s goat.
+The baby goat was so cute as we made our way to the next spot; we said hi to everyone that we saw and saw some of the dopest views.
+As we ran down the beach to Leoni’s station, we had to all stand on a towel and flipped it over without touching the ground.
+The next clue was, “We drop it, and we weigh, but without it, we float away,” so we thought the anchor, so we swam all the way back to the boat about 2-3 football fields and had to free dive to get the last clue.
 Maddie saved the day with her crazy free diving skills.

 Photo 1: Goats

 Photo 2: Watch team 1 (Me, Val, Colm, Maddie, Hannah, and Max)

 Photo 3: Watch team 2 (Bennit, Dre, Katie, Mady, Sonnet, and Jordan)